 Tiredness

-Hydration is crucial for a fit and healthy life as a large portion of our body is made of water and water is vital for our cell functions.
-But drinking too much water isn’t ideal at all.
-Over hydration is as fatal as dehydration.
-So stick to drinking 3-4 liters water everyday to maintain a healthy life.
+Hydration is important for a healthy and fit life because much of our body consists of water, and water is essential for our cell activity.
+However, consuming excess water isn‘t good at all.
+Over hydration is as deadly as dehydration.
+So, limit your water consumption to 3-4 liters daily in order to lead a healthy life.